memgraph/docs/docs/reference-guide/replication.md

 it again.

 If the crashed MAIN instance goes back online, it cannot reclaim its previous role.
-It has to be demoted and become a REPLICA instance of the new MAIN instance.
+It needs to be cleaned and demoted to become a REPLICA instance of the new MAIN instance.

 ### Checking the assigned role